Sheryl Crow: 2002–2004: C'mon, C'mon and The Very Best of Sheryl Crow

 Crow has been involved with the Scleroderma Research Foundation (SRF) since the late 1990s, performing at fund-raisers and befriending Sharon Monsky.
 In 2002, as a result of her friend Kent Sexton dying from scleroderma, she interrupted work on her new album C'mon, C'mon to record the traditional hymn "Be Still, My Soul", to be played at his funeral.
 In November of that year it was released as a single, with the proceeds going to SRF.

 Her fourth studio album, C'mon, C'mon, was released in 2002, spawning the hit single "Soak Up the Sun".
-The second single, "Steve McQueen", won the Female Rock Vocal Performance Grammy.
+The second single, "Steve McQueen", won the Female Rock Vocal Performance Grammy at the 45th Annual Grammy Awards in 2003.

 Crow opposed the 2003 invasion of Iraq, wearing a shirt that read "I don't believe in your war, Mr. Bush!" during a performance on Good Morning America and posting an open letter explaining her opposition on her website.
-At a performance with Kid Rock at the 45th annual Grammy Awards, she wore a large peace sign and a guitar strap with the words "No War".
+At a performance with Kid Rock at the 45th Annual Grammy Awards, she wore a large peace sign and a guitar strap with the words "No War".
 She showed support for injured soldiers in 2003 by playing her guitar and singing to individual patients at Walter Reed Army Medical Center.

 She recorded the song "Kiss That Girl" for the film Bridget Jones's Diary.
-She also recorded a cover version of the Beatles' song "Mother Nature's Son" for the film I Am Sam.
+She also recorded a cover version of The Beatles' song "Mother Nature's Son" for the film I Am Sam.
 Crow sang a duet with rock artist Kid Rock on the crossover hit single "Picture", from Kid Rock's 2001 album Cocky.
-She also assisted him on the track "Run Off to L.A.".
+She also assisted him on the track "Run Off to LA".

 Crow collaborated with Michelle Branch on the song "Love Me Like That" for Branch's second album, Hotel Paper, released in 2003.

 She was featured on the Johnny Cash album American III: Solitary Man on the song "Field of Diamonds" as a background vocalist, and also played the accordion for the songs "Wayfaring Stranger" and "Mary of the Wild Moor".

 In 2003, a greatest hits compilation called The Very Best of Sheryl Crow was released.
 It featured many of her hit singles, as well as some new tracks.
 Among them was the 1960s pop song, "The First Cut Is the Deepest" by Cat Stevens, which became her biggest radio hit since "All I Wanna Do".
 She also released the single "Light in Your Eyes", which received limited airplay.
-"The First Cut Is the Deepest" earned her two American Music Awards for Best Pop/Rock Artist and Adult Contemporary Artist of the Year, respectively.
+"The First Cut Is the Deepest" earned her two awards for Favorite Pop/Rock Female Artist and Favorite Adult Contemporary Artist at the American Music Awards of 2004.

 In 2004, Crow appeared as a musical theater performer in the Cole Porter biographical film De-Lovely.